Binalonan: Local government

 Binalonan, belonging to the fifth congressional district of the province of Pangasinan, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.

 Municipal seal

 The topmost structure depicted on the municipal seal is an image of the municipality's Municipal Hall.
 Below it on the left is a depiction of the antenna of Digital Communications, the center of communications for Regions I, II and CAR.

 Beside the antenna is a representation of a subsidiary source of income in Binalonan: the raising of chickens and hogs.
 At the bottom, the left image is that of rice stalks, the municipality's main product.
 Beside it is the picture of a sugar cane, which is the main ingredient for Binalonan's top products — basi, suka and muskuvado (brown sugar).
 The shield encasing these images means that Binalonan is under the province of Pangasinan.

 Elected officials

-Members of the Municipal Council (2019–2022):
+Members of the Municipal Council (2025-Present):